ZcashFoundation/frost/book/src/zcash/ywallet-demo.md

 ## Broadcasting the transaction

 Go back to Ywallet and return to its main screen.
 In the menu, select "Advanced" and "Broadcast".
-Select the raw signed transaction file you have just generated.
+Select the raw signed transaction file you have just generated (`tx-signed.raw` if you followed the suggestion).

 That's it!
 You just sent a FROST-signed Zcash transaction.